 "Julio is going to have to explain to the commission what happened and the commission will be guided accordingly.
 If there was a trace of marijuana, to me, it's not the same as using a performance-enhancing drug.
 That is cheating," continued Arum in an interview with ESPN.

-- Doping has made, and ended, the careers of some of the most talented athletes in sports.
-Her,e we take a look at some of the most striking instances.
+- Doping has affected, and in many cases ended the careers of some of the most talented athletes in sports.
+Terra takes a look at some of the biggest names in sports who used or have been heavily accused of doping.
 Photo: Especial Terra

 - Lance Armstrong (Cycling-USA): The last of the notorious cases involved one of the greatest cyclists in history.
 Although he always maintained his innnocence, Armstrong finally decided not to fight the USADA's doping charges, which the organization announced would result in Armstrong being stripped of his seven Tour de France titles.
 Photo: Getty Images